 So what about manual outreach?
-Writing personalized emails, asking instructors to engage with clients outside the classroom, making phone calls and interacting with clients at the studio before or after class?
+Writing personalized emails, asking instructors to engage with clients outside the classroom or Zoom room, making phone calls, and interacting with clients before or after class?
 Well, that’s a lot of work.
-But more to the point, how many managers or instructors have the time to realistically contact all clients on an ongoing basis?
+But more to the point, how many managers or instructors have the time to contact all clients regularly?
+And how many staff members do you still have to assist with these?
 Probably very few, which is where the retention paradox exists.
 So should you automate or personalize your retention efforts?

-That is the framework around which we’ve written our top 5 tips for increasing your studio’s retention:
+That is the framework around which we’ve written our top five tips for increasing your studio’s retention:

 1. Offer curated experiences that are unique to your business and bring out the best in your studio

-Clients absorb and evaluate everything about your business before deciding to return – the facilities, check-in, interactions with managers and the class itself.
-To keep clients coming back, give them an experience that’s unique, personalized and feels special.
+Clients absorb and evaluate everything about your business before deciding to return – the facilities or platforms, check-in, interactions and touchpoints, and the class itself.
+Keeping clients coming back gives them an experience that’s unique, personalized, and feels special.

-Automation/Personalization Balance: Your managers and instructors should make all check-in, class and post-class interactions as personal as possible.
-Knowing clients names and major life milestones (birthdays, anniversaries, etc.) help increase retention.
+Automation/Personalization Balance: Your managers and instructors should make all check-in, class, and post-class interactions as personal as possible.
+Knowing clients names and significant life milestones (birthdays, anniversaries, etc.) helps increase retention.
+Hint: make sure you are using platforms or tech that will help you acquire more than just name and email, even virtually.

 2. Develop repeatable programming and curriculum designed to keep clients coming back

 Though your studio may offer a wide array of classes, most studios fail to realize the valuable role that routine can play in retention.
-Creating recurring programs designed to force regular behavior motivates clients to keep working towards new goals and thus, coming back to your studio..
-These 4 types of offerings can help:
+Creating recurring programs designed to force regular behavior motivates clients to keep working towards new goals and thus, coming back to your studio.
+These four types of offerings can help:

-Automation/Personalization Balance: Developing programs that appeal to a wide audience, yet have enough self-customization that clients can find a mix that’s right for them.
+Automation/Personalization Balance: Developing programs that appeal to a broad audience yet have enough self-customization that clients can find a mix that’s right for them.

 3. Build a community: clients are more likely to come back the more connected they are to the other people around them